 Now, let us consider bicycle seat.
 The seat as a support for the buttocks is Malkuth.
 And now I remembered a story I heard from some sports fans, that banana bicycle seats are very unhealthy as they allegedly might cause sterility.
 This is ideal to find a connection with Malkuth, taking into consideration line 35 of our table.

 Find a domestic animal that represents Malkuth.
 Would it be a dog, a chicken, a sheep?
 In India, an elephant is a domestic animal.
 So robust, big and firm, it might be attributed to Malkuth somehow.
 Think of it.

 Define what type of woman might be attributed to Malkuth.
-A business woman, an independent woman?
+A businesswoman, an independent woman?
 I don’t think so.
 A teenage girl, an auntie, a grandma?
 Maybe a typical housewife would be most appropriate.
-She takes care of household, cook food, wash dishes, iron the shirts, do the work, complain a bit sometimes, in fact she does all those things that have to do with a household.
+She takes care of the household, cooks food, washes dishes, iron the shirts, does the work, complains a bit sometimes, in fact, she does all those things that have to do with a household.
 And house could be well described as being Malkuth.
-It is a starting point from which a man every day goes into action, and before anything it should be firm and dry.
-Rooms are of square shape.
+It is a starting point from which a man every day goes into action, and before anything, it should be firm and dry.
+Rooms are of the square shape.
 Yes, this could be one of the solutions.